Museum of East-Asian Art

 How long should I spend visiting?

-Typically, a visit to the Museum of East-Asian Art can take between 1 to 2 hours, allowing you to explore the various collections and exhibits at a comfortable pace.
+A typical visit may take around two hours, allowing ample time to explore the collections and exhibitions at a comfortable pace.

 Can I buy tickets online?